 Northeast is a land of dense forests and home to many endangered species.
-There are diverse variety of birds, animals and plants.
-Some of India’s most popular wildlife santuaries and National Parks are located in Northeast.
-It is also famous for the One Horned Rhinoceros which can be sighted in Kaziranga National Park, Manas National Park, Pobitora Wildlife Sanctuary.
+There are a diverse variety of birds, animals and plants.
+Some of India’s most popular wildlife sanctuaries and National Parks are located in Northeast.
+It is also famous for the One-Horned Rhinoceros which can be sighted in Kaziranga National Park, Manas National Park, Pobitora Wildlife Sanctuary.
 Wildlife has attracted photographers and animal lovers from different parts of the country.

 6. Lakes and Rivers

-So all these reasons makes Northeast India one of the most popular destination to visit.
+So all these reasons make Northeast India one of the most popular destinations to visit.
 It is well connected by trains and flights.
 Guwahati, the most developing state of Assam is called the gateway to Northeastern states.